ckipp01/tooling-talks/README.md

    is a lack of content or an assumption that it's too difficult.
 Let's combat this.

-## The format of the talk

-The format will be that of one similar to a podcast.
-The conversation will be quite informal, and also allow for some questions from those that are watching if they fit into the context of what is being spoken about.
-The questions won't be that surprising as they'll be mostly prepared ahead of time and approved by the individual being interviewed.
-A length to shoot for will be around the one hour mark however this may vary slightly depending on how the interview is going.

 ## Code of Conduct

 These talks will follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/).